 Our research on gender and tax explores it through two main areas: the representation of women in tax administrations and the impacts of taxation on women.
-Indeed, taxes can affect men and women differently, and how tax impacts men and women is not the same in both high-income and low-income countries.
+Not only can taxes affect men and women differently, but these effects also vary between high- and low-income countries.
 Gender tax disparities in the former come from national policies, whereas taxes in low-income countries are mainly collected subnationally, where most payments are made.
 Understanding gender and tax in Africa requires greater attention to local contexts.

 In light of little research on the subject, we ask: